yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

     "./astcbug.mp4"
     "./astcfix.mp4"
     >}}
-Vids The difference made on a 2GB equipped GTX 750

 That ends the list of changes made to memory management to allow `Tears of the Kingdom` to be playable in at least the components listed in our [hardware requirements](https://yuzu-emu.org/help/quickstart/#hardware-requirements).